 Maintenance Grant and Special Support Grant

-If you’re from Northern Ireland and doing a full-time higher education course in the UK, you may be able to get help with accommodation and other living costs through the Maintenance Grant or Special Support Grant.
+If you normally live in Northern Ireland and are doing a full-time higher education course in the UK, you may be able to get help with accommodation and other living costs through the Maintenance Grant or Special Support Grant.
 Whether you qualify - and the level of grant you’ll get - depends on your household income.
 You don’t have to pay them back, and you can apply for them at the same time as you’re applying for Student Loans from the government - through the main student finance application.

 If you’re a new student - or you started in or after 2006/2007

 New students, and most of those who started in or after 2006/2007, may qualify for the Maintenance Grant or Special Support Grant.
 If you qualify, you’ll get one or the other - but not both.

 How much you can get for 2014/2015